 Continental claims that the GP 5000 S TR has a 20% lower rolling resistance than the GP 5000 TL.
 While I cannot quantify the rolling resistance based on feel, Jan at Bicycle Rolling Resistance has recently tested this tire.

-According to Jan’s test results, the GP 5000 S TR has a very similar rolling resistance to the GP 5000 TL.
-It’s significantly better than its competitors such as the Vittoria Corsa 2.0 TLR and Schwalbe Pro One TLE.
+According to Jan’s test results, the GP 5000 S TR has a similar rolling resistance to the GP 5000 TL.
+It’s significantly better than its competitors, such as the Vittoria Corsa 2.0 TLR and Schwalbe Pro One TLE.

 You can find see the test results here.

 Update : I’ve since ridden 6,000km on these tires in mainly dry and smooth road conditions.
 They look like they will last another 2,000km.
-I’ll be swapping the front and rear tires to try to get more miles out from them.
+I’ll be swapping the front and rear tires to get more miles out of them.

-The Continental GP 5000 S TR is compatible with both hooked and hookless rims.
+The Continental GP 5000 S TR is compatible with hooked and hookless rims.

-In my opinion, Continental could have done a better job to provide more clarity in their compatibility chart.
 In short, the 25c tires are compatible with wheelsets up to 21mm internal width.
 The 28c, 30c, and 32c are compatible with wheelsets up to 25mm internal width, such as the Zipp 303 Firecrest.
-At this point in time, there are no road wheelsets that have internal width wider than 25mm.
+At this point, there are no road wheelsets that have internal widths wider than 25mm.

-If you’re using a hooked tubeless rim, you’d probably be better off saving some money using the TL version instead.
+If you’re using a hooked tubeless rim, you’d might be better off saving money using the TL version instead.